xinyazhang/igl_utils/README.md

 ## Install

-Copy obj2ply to anywhere you like.
+Copy the binaries to anywhere you like.
 No `make install` target is provided since this is really a tiny tool.

 ## Use
+### obj2ply
 ```obj2ply <obj files>```

 No need to specify the output file names.
 This tool will output PLY files with